tigellus/Markdown/4. Pulmonary Mechanical Ventilation/06. Nebulizers/Nebulizers.md

 ![](assets/nebulizer1.png)

-Instructional video: --- this is an ok video, but appears to have a pediatric focus- I'd recommend one that uses adults as examples https://youtu.be/idjeYf9C5IU
+Instructional video:
+https://youtu.be/idjeYf9C5IU

 Handheld or Mask Nebulizer Treatment
 * Used to deliver medications directly into the respiratory system
 * Corticosteroids to reduce inflammation
 * Bronchodilators to aid in opening the airway